AndreyKomov/nodejs2024Q3-service/README.md

 ## Downloading

+Use
 ```
-Use git clone {repository URL} command.
+git clone {repository URL}
 ```
+command to download the APP.

 ## Installing NPM modules

+To install the APP dependencies, please, use
 ```
-To install the APP dependencies, please, use npm install command.
+npm install
 ```
+command.

 ## Running application
+Use
 ```
-Use npm start
+npm start
 ```
+comand.

 After starting the app on port (4000 as default) you can open